uc-cdis/vadc-mkdocs-staging/docs/data-analysis/gwas-results.md

 ## **Troubleshooting GWAS Errors**

-In the Results Viewer App, we are beginning to add meaningful error messages.
+In the Results Viewer App, we have been adding meaningful error messages.
 The messages will appear in the execution logs.
-See this list of selected errors and how to interpret and resolve them:
+Please see below a list of selected errors and how to interpret and resolve them.

 ### **Failed run-null-model: The error occurred due to small cohort size or unbalanced cohort sizes.
 Please ensure that the cohorts selected for your analysis are sufficiently large and balanced.**